 Injection: Accidental injection of this product, via laceration or puncture by a contaminated object can cause redness at the site of injection.
-Animal data for the Crystalline Silica component indicate that it may cause carcinogenic effects by this route of exposure.

-HEALTH EFFECTS OR RISKS FROM EXPOSURE: An Explanation in Lay

-Terms.
-Exposure to this product may cause the following health effects:
+HEALTH EFFECTS OR RISKS FROM EXPOSURE: Exposure to this product may cause the following health effects:

 Acute: Inhalation of fumes or vapors may cause irritation of respiratory system.
 Eye contact may cause mechanical irritation.
+Eye contact with fumes can cause irritation.
+May be harmful if swallowed.

 Chronic: Prolonged or repeated skin exposure may cause dermatitis (dry red skin).
-This product contains Crystalline Silica, a known human carcinogen.